gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ---

+## The simulation loop

 ![Simulation Loop bg 90%](01-stdlib-imgs/simulation-loop.png)

 ---

-### Exit Events
+## Exit Events

-Going back to what we implementeed:
+Going back to what we implemented:

 ```python
 simulator = Simulator(